dextr-cloud/dextr-docs/docs/_pages/home.md

 ![Wait Time](/assets/images/wait-time.jpg)

-Figure 9.
-Wait Time

 ----

 #### Agent Perfomance

 As of version 0.9.2, Agent Availability is changed to Agent Perfomance.
-This a global card that displays all agents logged in the Instance and their agent status (Figure 10).
+This a global card that displays all agents logged in the Instance and their agent status.

 <figure>
    <a href="/assets/images/agent perfomance.jpg">
    <img src="{{ '/assets/images/agent perfomance.jpg' }}" alt="Agent Perfomance" style="height: 450px; width: 400px">
    </a>
-   <span>Figure 10.
-Agent Perfomance</span>
 </figure>
 ----

-By clicking the top right corner you're able to expand the size of the card and have a better look at all metrics, which includes: Handled In, Handled Out, Handled Callbacks, AHT(Average Handle Time), Missed, Avg ACW (Average After Contact Work), Holds, Hold Duration and Longest Hold.
+You can expand the size of the card and have a better look at all metrics:

 - **Handled In, Handled Out, and Handled Callbacks** corresponds to the number of Inbound, Outbound and Callbacks handled respectively
 - **AHT** is the average time the agent has been engaged in a call.